Trucking Safety Myths Debunked

 The Bottom Line

 Good driving is based on physics, science, and regulations — not myths passed down at truck stops.
 Every dangerous myth has a safe, evidence-based alternative.
-For more on safe practices, see our dangerous trucking practices guide, engine braking explained, and mountain driving guide.
+For more on safe practices, see our dangerous trucking practices guide, engine braking explained, and mountain driving guide, and our OTR hours-of-service guide.

 Trucking Safety Myths FAQ